buildingSMART/documents-API/README.md

 ```

 The `since` parameter is supplied to instruct the CDE to only return document versions created after the given date.
 As a response, the CDE returns the latest _DocumentVersion_ for both documents.
+In case there have been multiple new versions for a given document after the date provided via `since`, all those newer versions will be included in the response.

 ```json
 Headers: